 In 2006 more people died in America watching TV than deaths caused by all traffic accidents in India, Thailand and Bolivia combined.

 2011 was a record year for deaths related to sitting quietly in the corner minding your own business.

 Bedroom tidying is more dangerous than a shark.*

 Even going to a perceived dangerous place doesn’t mean you’ll die.
-According to this top ten list the most dangerous countries in the world, from one to ten, are: Somalia, Iraq, Afghanistan, Haiti, Afghanistan, Sudan, Democratic Republic of Congo, Lebanon, Zimbabwe and the Palestinian Territories.
+According to a top ten list we found the most dangerous countries in the world, from one to ten, are: Somalia, Iraq, Afghanistan, Haiti, Afghanistan, Sudan, Democratic Republic of Congo, Lebanon, Zimbabwe and the Palestinian Territories.

 Just for fun, here are a few suggestions for ways we might end up as dead-travellers:

 Killed by an enraged mother after standing on her baby

 Mothers can be very protective of their offspring.
 The fact that this Peruvian mother had placed her baby in the aisle at the front of the bus for every clod hopping backpacker to step on in the dark suggested this wasn’t one of those mothers.
 Luckily for the sprog, Deirdre is small and light.
 Though the baby’s mother got quite irate and agitated Deirdre made it to her seat at the back of the bus unscathed.